jorgeraspberrypi/Engineering_4_Notebook/README.md

 Here is our code for Camera Test 2: <https://github.com/jorgeraspberrypi/Engineering_4_Notebook/blob/master/Python/camera_test2.py>
 Here is our code for Camera Test 3: <https://github.com/jorgeraspberrypi/Engineering_4_Notebook/blob/master/Python/camera_test32.py>
 ### Lessons Learned
+We were able to get through these assignments pretty quickly.
+But theese assignments did help us for when we did our stop motion assignment.